 Nevertheless, Rome is a photographer's dream, with so much to capture.
 It was a difficult task to select just a few of my favourite Roman photos but here's my best attempt.

-Inside the Colosseum – the most famous structure in Rome
+Inside the Colosseum, the most famous ancient Rome attractions

 The Trevi Fountain was undergoing renovations.
 The pedestrian bridge had a long queue waiting to walk on it.
 We decided to go and eat gelato instead.